 Modern Languages and Literatures

 The Department of Modern Languages and Literatures offers a full range of courses for students interested in language, culture, and literature.
 Students without prior language study who are interested in the literature and culture of French-, German-, Japanese-, and Spanish-speaking peoples may choose elective credits from a variety of courses taught in English.
-The study of foreign cultures, languages, and literature is an integral part of a basic education and an essential component of one's university training.
+The study of foreign cultures, languages, and literatures is an integral part of a basic education and an essential component of one's university training.
 It provides students with the knowledge to better understand their own language and culture and to function intelligently as members of a multicultural society.

 In addition to providing opportunities for students to participate in MSU-sponsored study abroad programs, the department offers advice concerning the role of language study in career planning.
 Foreign languages are used by interpreters, translators, and teachers.
 Language proficiency also enhances employment opportunities.
 With almost any "marketable" skill plus a foreign language, the chances of finding an interesting job are improved considerably.
 Foreign language training is a critically important skill for careers in business and commerce, secretarial/clerical positions, health care, government service, social services, and agriculture.

 The department offers undergraduate options in French, German, Japanese, and Spanish.
 For most languages, lower division courses are designed to help students acquire a strong Intermediate level of proficiency.
 Upper division courses strengthen Intermediate level skills and develop Advanced level functions through the study of culture (literature, history, art, etc.).
 For students interested in teaching, K-12 teaching options are offered in French, German, and Spanish.

 The Department also offers interdisciplinary majors and minors in Asian Studies and Latin American and Latino Studies, and a minor in Chinese Studies.